Kieran McGeeney: International rules

 McGeeney represented Ireland on a number of occasions against Australia, captaining his country in the 2006 International Rules Series.
 He led the Irish team who faced Australia in the first test at Pearse Stadium and in the second test at Croke Park.
-He has currently made twelve appearances for his country, making his debut back in 1998.
+Since his debut in 1998, McGeeney made twelve appearances for his country.

 Managerial career

 McGeeney managed the Kildare senior football team from 2007 until 2013.
 He was appointed shortly after retiring as an inter-county player.

 He led the county to a Leinster final appearance in 2009.
 The team also reached the 2010 All-Ireland SFC semi-final in 2010, losing narrowly to Down.
 In 2013, McGeeney managed the Kildare under-21 team to the Leinster Under-21 Football Championship title.

-On 15 July 2012, Seánie Johnston made his debut for Kildare in an All-Ireland SFC qualifier against his native Cavan, coming on as a substitute late in the second half and scoring Kildare's final point of the match.
-The substitution was regarded by many as a genius managerial move by McGeeney whose team were only winning by 16 points at the time.
-Some commentators recognise this move as the starting point for McGeeney's managerial career which so far includes one under 21 Leinster title.
-Johnston went on to have an average football career.

 He was axed after losing a ballot by county delegates by one vote, 29 to 28 in September 2013.

 In October 2013, McGeeney joined the management team of the Armagh senior football team under Paul Grimley.

 In November 2013, it was announced that McGeeney would be involved with the Tipperary hurling team for 2014 as a member of the back room team.

 McGeeney took over from Paul Grimley as manager of his native Armagh in 2015.

+By 2023, he had become the longest serving inter-county manager after Colm Collins stepped down as Clare manager when his team exited the championship in June.

+In 2024, McGeeney managed Armagh to their second ever All-Ireland Championship victory making him both an All-Ireland winning captain and manager.